aurelia/store/doc/article/en-US/aurelia-store-plugin.md

 ## Subscribing with the connectTo decorator

-In the previous section you've seen how to manually bind to the state observable for full control.
+In the previous section, you've seen how to manually bind to the state observable for full control.
 But instead of handling subscriptions and disposal of those by yourself, you may prefer to use the `connectTo` decorator.
-What it does is to connect your stores state automatically to a class property called `state`.
+What it does is to connect your store's state automatically to a class property called `state`.
 It does so by overriding by default the
 `bind` and `unbind` life-cycle method for a proper setup and teardown of the state subscription, which will be stored in a property called `_stateSubscription`.

 Above ViewModel example could look the following using the connectTo decorator: